SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-d-slipstream.md

 <p align="center"><img src="/img/content/cloud_providers_color_on_transparent_1000px.png" alt="SlipStream Supported Clouds" width="600" /></p>

-This means SlipStream isolates you from the details of the cloud, giving you freedom of choice, such that you can focus on your business.
+This means SlipStream isolates you from the details of the cloud, giving you freedom of choice, leaving you to focus on your business.